 Software-based translations do not approach the fluency of a native speaker or possess the skill of a professional translator.
 The translation should not be considered exact, and may include incorrect or offensive language.
 The Government of Saskatchewan does not warrant the accuracy, reliability or timeliness of any information translated by this system.
 Some files or items cannot be translated, including graphs, photos and other file formats such as portable document formats (PDFs).

 Any person or entities that rely on information obtained from the system does so at his or her own risk.
 Government of Saskatchewan is not responsible for any damage or issues that may possibly result from using translated website content.
 If you have any questions about Google™ Translate, please visit: Google™ Translate FAQs.

-Amendments to The Statements of Provincial Interest Regulations (SPI) came into effect January 1, 2021.
-The Changes Guide for Amendments to the SPI will assist municipalities and land use planners as they adapt to amendments made to the regulations.
+Amendments to The Statements of Provincial Interest Regulations came into effect on January 1, 2021.
+The Changes Guide for Amendments to the SPI outlines these recent amendments; the updated Statements of Provincial Interest Handbook provides guidance to municipalities, developers and professional planners.

 Municipalities are authorized to set policies governing the development of their communities by preparing and adopting: